savoirtech/apache-cxf-jax-rs-performance/README.md

 # Results and Conclusion

-As our first foray into JAX-RS performance testing, we quickly learned about system resources that would quickly become bottlenecks.
+As our first foray into JAX-RS performance testing, we quickly learned about system resources that would become bottlenecks.
 Once we adjusted those values we could start running our eight-hour test cases.

 The key bottleneck per system turned out to be managing client side ephemeral port exhaustion.
 Ensuring our clients close in-use ports as